College of Nursing

 NURSE 6740 Adult Health II: 4 semester hours

 Prerequisites: NURSE 6739.
-This course prepares students to assume an advanced practice nursing role in caring for adults across the lifespan within a family context.
-Strategies for the assessment, diagnosis, and holistic management of common acute, chronic, and reproductive health conditions addressed in a primary care setting will be developed.
+This course builds upon knowledge learned in the Foundations of Adolescent and Geriatric Health or Foundations of Pediatric Health; Adult Health I; advanced pathophysiology; advanced pharmacology; and advanced physical assessment to provide students with knowledge to assume an advanced practice nursing role in caring for adults across the lifespan within a family context.
+Students will synthesize prior learning and apply strategies in the assessment, diagnosis, and holistic management of common acute, chronic, and reproductive health conditions addressed in a primary care setting.

 NURSE 6743 Pediatric Health I: Acute and Chronic Care: 4 semester hours